jakobii/test-falsy/README.md

 ```

-# Test-Falsy Parameter
+# Parameter
 ```powershell
 Test-Falsy -Evaluate <Any> [-AsFalse <switch>] [-Verbosely <Switch>]
 ```

 ### Description
-Will return [bool]TRUE if the value provided equates to a qualifying Falsy definition

-### Alias
-The module will set *Test-Falsy* with an alias of ***tf***

-### -Evaluate
-The value that will be tested as falsy.
+***Falsy*** is any value that should equal the boolean *false* when being evaluated by a [conditional statement](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_comparison_operators).
+Examples of Powershell conditional statements are *If* , *While* , *-eq* , and *-ne*.
+By default Test-Falsy returns the boolean true to signify a positive match to a falsy definition.

-- Falsy Values
+Falsy definitions
 - [int] Zero
 - [float] Zero
 - [string] Empty
 - [string] Whitespace
 - [dbnull] SqlServer
 - [null] SqlServer

+### Alias
+The module will set *Test-Falsy* with an alias of ***tf***

+### -Evaluate
+The value that will be tested as falsy.
 - Parameter type: **Undefined**
 - Required: **True**
 - Alias: **-e**

 ### -AsFalse
-Cause Test-Falsy to return [bool]FALSE when the value provided equates to a qualifying Falsy definition
+Causes Test-Falsy to return the boolean FALSE when the value provided equates to a qualifying Falsy definition
 - Parameter type: **Switch**
 - Required: **False**
 - Alias: **-af**

 ### -Verbosely
-Will cause Test-Falsy to write to the host the type that is matched if null is found.
+Will cause Test-Falsy to write to the host the falsy definition that is matched.
 - Parameter type: **Switch**
 - Required: **False**
 - Alias: **-v**